-In the review of selected employee and patient experience survey results regarding Facility leaders, the OIG noted that Facility leaders appeared actively engaged with employees and patients.
+In the review of selected employee satisfaction and patient experience survey results regarding Facility leaders, the OIG noted that Facility leaders appeared actively engaged with employees and had implemented processes and plans to maintain positive patient experiences.

 The OIG recognizes that the Strategic Analytics for Improvement and Learning (SAIL) model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within VHA.
-The leadership team was knowledgeable about selected SAIL metrics and should continue to take actions to maintain and improve care and performance of selected Quality of Care and Efficiency metrics that are likely contributing to the current "4-Star" rating.
+Although the leadership team appeared knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve care and maintain performance of the Quality of Care and Efficiency metrics likely contributing to the improvement from the previous "3-Star" rating to the current "5-Star" rating.

-Additionally, the OIG reviewed accreditation agency findings, RCAs, sentinel events, disclosures of adverse patient events, and Patient Safety Indicator data and identified the presence of organizational risk factors, as evidenced by Patient Safety Indicator data and RCA processes, which may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.
+Additionally, the OIG reviewed accreditation agency findings, sentinel events, disclosures of adverse patient events, and Patient Safety Indicator data and identified the presence of organizational risk factors that may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.

-The OIG noted findings in two of the eight areas of clinical operations reviewed and issued four recommendations that are attributable to the Deputy Director and Chief of Staff.
+The OIG noted findings in five of the eight areas of clinical operations reviewed and issued seven recommendations that are attributable to the Director, Chief of Staff, and Associate Director.
 These are briefly described below.